 [Historical Mystery] The Legend of the "Child-Rearing Stone" that even the feudal lord relied on (No. 2: Kitayama Yakushi)

-At the second temple, "Kitayama Yakushi (Taisho-ji)" in Kitashiobara Village, there remains an intriguing episode.
+At the second temple, "Kitayama Yakushi (Taishoji)" in Kitashiohara Village, there remains an intriguing episode.
 During the Edo period, the feudal lord of Aizu, Gamou Hideyuki, was deeply concerned about the frail health of his child (Kamechiyo Maru).
 Therefore, he made a pilgrimage to this Kitayama Yakushi through a steep mountain path, and it is said that after placing his child on a large stone on the way back, the child became remarkably healthy.

 This stone is still called the "Child-Rearing Stone," and in September, a festival called "Futatsuko Mairi" is held.